 Design video graphics to boost your YouTube views

 To start designing custom graphics for video, click Create New and choose the Blank canvas option in the PicMonkey editor.
 Select from any of the preset canvas sizes, noting that we have already made YouTube template sizes for you.
 Or, enter your desired dimensions in the upper right boxes and click Make it!

 When you use PicMonkey templates to create video graphics, you know exactly how they’re going to look over your video because the canvas and the video are the same size.

 Once your canvas is ready to roll, the fun part begins!
-Use our graphics (a.k.a. overlays) and fonts to create stunning video graphics— you’ll find ’em in the Overlays and Text tabs.
-Here are a couple tips to help you make the best graphics around, in no time.
+Use our graphics and fonts to create stunning video designs — you’ll find ’em in the Graphics and Text tabs.
+Here are some tips to help you create eye-popping video graphics:

-You’ll find a bunch of different fonts in the Text tab in the PicMonkey Editor—use one (or a few) to make stunning video graphics.
-You can even use any font saved to your computer with our tools!
+You’ll find a bunch of different fonts in the Text tab in the PicMonkey editor—use one (or more) to emphasize your video content.
+Typing letters into a text box is just the start because you can also curve your text, add a drop shadow, or apply a texture to your words (yaaas glittery letters!).
+You can even use any font saved to your computer with our tools, ideal for marketers who need to stick with their branded look.
 Not sure which fonts look good together?
-Check out our article about font pairing, and make some texty goodness in no time.
+Check out our article about font pairing, and make some groovy looking text in no time.